 To treat head pain make paste of its leaves and apply on forehead.

 Extract juice of its leaves or peel of karela and with help of cotton apply on the blisters.

 Constipation treatment with bitter gourd:

-It is very good for digestive system and removing constipation.
-Take in form of vegetable or extract leaves juice and mix with honey.
+It is very good for the digestive system and removing constipation.
+Take in the form of vegetable or extract leaves juice and mix with honey.

-In case of constipation in child give 1 drop of juice with honey on the tongue.
+In the case of constipation in child give 1 drop of juice with honey on the tongue.

 For worms drink 50 to 100 ml.
 Drink same amount also in case of piles.